- Our Work

 We explored water’s effect on landscapes, settlement, culture, and spirituality.
 We showcased the value of our rich water resources, and we sparked conversations about the stewardship of our local lakes and watershed. #MyWaterStory #ThinkWater

 The NWCPL’s complementary local exhibit featured three 4’ x 4’ canvas panels displaying local history of the town and Tippecanoe and Webster Lakes through photographic collages.
 These are now on permanent display in the local history section of the library.

 The Watershed Foundation’s local exhibit “Land of Lakes”, was developed in cooperation with members of the Clean Waters Partnership: Kosciusko County Soil and Water Conservation District, Lilly Center for Lakes & Streams, and the Wawasee Area Conservancy Foundation.
 This fascinating and beautiful display will continue to be shared with our community for years to come.

-“Land of Lakes” is traveling next to the Syracuse Community Center and then the Warsaw Public Library.
+“Land of Lakes” is on display at the Warsaw Public Library through January 3, 2022.
 We welcome suggestions for additional hosting sites.